Last updated: May 2026

 With Portless, &Collar replaced one large seasonal shipment with five smaller rolling orders, maintaining a 95%+ in-stock ratio and freeing cash for marketing.

-• Shopify or WooCommerce connection for real-time product sync
+• Real-time Shopify or WooCommerce sync via direct API integration

 &Collar connected Shopify to Portless in less than 30 days, giving the team a live view of stock positions and fulfillment accuracy across regions.